FroysJ/Bank-Account-Manager/README.md

 - Load and Save actions are not logged
 - Doing a 'transaction' will log the event as a deposit or withdrawal, depending on which was done (the action itself is treated like so as well in the GUI)
+- Viewing single account details, all account details, or all account names will result in a new pop-up box.
+If another action is made that opens another box, that box will open behind the first box, so it will not be visible until the first box is closed.

 ## Phase 4: Task 3